RemusDBD/remusctf-writeup/2024-ctf-trainings/tryhackme/SnykCode.md

   - N/A
 ---

-This is a INFO room from [TryHackMe](https://www.tryhackme.com/) and this room can be found @ https://tryhackme.com/r/room/snykcode.
+This is a INFO room from [TryHackMe](https://www.tryhackme.com/) and this room can be found @ https://tryhackme.com/r/room/snykcode. <br>
 Key lessons learnt here:
 <br>
     > Identify security vulnerabilities and understand the significance of integrating security testing throughout the SDLC <br>